hechuwuliu/HD-QPSK-CVQKD/README.md

 The preprint that introduces this protocol is given on arXiv with Num.
 2104.11152.

+Code 1 and Code 2 are two code packages based on this protocol.
+They are alternative choices if you want to simulate this protocol.

 # Introduction of Code 1
 There is one controller and nine functions: